 In the previous article, you learned about variables, constants, and some of the common data types, such as integers, floats, and strings.
 In this article, we zoom in on collections.
-Swift's standard library defines two collection types, arrays and dictionaries.
+Swift's standard library defines three collection types: sets, arrays, and dictionaries.
 Let's start with arrays.

-Another key difference with Objective-C arrays is the type of values an array can store.
+Another key difference is the type of values an array can store.
 In Objective-C, an array can only store values of a class type.
 Swift doesn't have this limitation.
-An array in Swift can store strings, integers, floats as well as class instances.
+An array in Swift can store strings, integers, floats, and class instances.
 How this works and why this is possible in Swift will become clear later in this series when we cover classes and structures.

-While creating an array can be done several ways, you need to keep in mind that Swift needs to know what type of values you plan to store in the array.
-Create a new playground in Xcode like we did in the previous article and add the following lines to your playground.
+While there are several ways to create an array, you need to keep in mind that Swift needs to know what type of values you plan to store in the array.
+Create a new playground in Xcode, like we did in the previous article, and add the following lines to your playground.

 var array1: Array<String> var array2: [String] var array3 = ["Apple", "Pear", "Orange"]

-The second line is shorthand for the first line.
+The first and second lines mean the same thing.
+The second line is just shorthand.
 The square brackets wrapping the

 String keyword tell Swift that we're declaring an array that can only contain

 You could read the first line of code as: "We declare a variable named

 Array that can only contain